PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

 3. The script will:
    - Extract the backup
-   - Restore all files to their original locations
+   - Restore all files to their original locations, maintaining the directory structure
    - Clean up temporary files

 ## Transfer Process (Complete Steps)